Sanremo Music Festival 2015: Other awards

-Performances, guests and voting details
+Shows

 First night

 During the first night, 10 out of 20 acts in the Big Artists section performed their competing song.
 Their performances were voted by the public, as well as by journalists in the press room, with equal weight.
 A first rank was compiled, but none of the entries was eliminated.

 In the first part of the show, the Anania family, composed of a couple with 16 children, was invited to take part in the show to talk about being the most numerous family in Italy.

 The first musical guest of the night was Italian singer-songwriter Tiziano Ferro.
 He appeared on stage performing a medley of the songs "Non me lo so spiegare", "Sere nere" and "Il regalo più grande".
 After being briefly interviewed by Conti, he sang his single "Incanto".

 After Dear Jack's performance, actor Alessandro Siani was introduced by Carlo Conti.
 He performed a comic monologue in which he joked with Conti and the Sanremo Music Festival audience, and he talked about the economic crisis, citing politics including Matteo Salvini and Matteo Renzi.
 He concluded his performance with a tribute to Pino Daniele.

 Later during the night, Italian singer Albano Carrisi reunited with former wife and longtime stage partner Romina Power, performing their hits "Cara terra mia", "Ci sarà" and "Felicità".
 Albano also performed his 1996 entry "È la mia vita".
 Before leaving the stage, the couple received a special award as "Ambassadors of the Sanremo Music Festival in the world".

 Another guest of the show was Italian doctor Fabrizio Pulvirenti, who survived the 2014 Ebola virus epidemic.
 He was interviewed by presenter Carlo Conti.

 Comedians ensemble Boiler also appeared for a sketch during the night, in which they played fake journalists.

 After the last competing performance, American band Imagine Dragons performed their hits "Demons" and "I Bet My Life".

 Comedian Francesco Cicchella imitated Canadian singer Michael Bublé, and finally, co-presenters Arisa and Emma dueted on Renato Zero's "Il carrozzone".